Diseases and pests identification

 -

-Pyrus communis - Pear tree
+Pyrus communis - Pear

 -

-Raphanus raphanistrum - Wild radish
+Raphanus raphanistrum - Wild Radish

 -